 There is so much trial and error during our search.

 People will reject you, just as you’ll reject them.
 Someone won’t call.
 The wrong person will call.
 There are a lot of feelings to be considered—your own, but also the other half of the scenario.
-If there’s one thing I’ve learned thus far in my life, it’s that although in the grand scheme of things I am very small, the little things I do have the potential to affect the rest of someone’s day, week, month or year in a big way.
+If there’s one thing I’ve learned thus far in my life, it’s that although in the grand scheme of things I am very small, the little things I do have the potential to affect the rest of someone’s day, week, (or life, if we’re being honest) in a big way.
 We never know what else is going on that might make someone hold on to something we deem insignificant, like a breakup of a new relationship or even an unreturned call after a second or third date.

-I’m really digging into the dirt here (so quickly) for a reason; there’s a lesson to be learned about humanity, which seems to need all the help it can get lately.
+I’m really digging into the dirt here for a reason—there’s a lesson to be learned about humanity, which seems to need all the help it can get lately.